The Directed Grid Theorem: Preliminaries

 Furthermore, $\LLL'$ must use every edge in $E(\LLL) \setminus E(\PPP)$ as again it would otherwise violate the $\PPP$-minimality of $\LLL$.
 Let $Q\subseteq P$ be the maximum directed subpath of $P \cap \LLL$ containing $e$ and let $s,t\in V(G)$ be its first and last vertex, respectively.

 If $s$ and $t$ are both end vertices of paths in $\LLL$ then this implies that $Q\in \LLL$ and no vertex of $Q$ is adjacent in $\LLL\cup \PPP'$ to any vertex of $\PPP'$.
-Hence in $\LLL\cup \PPP - e$ there is no path from $s$ to $t$, contradicting the choice of $\LLL'$.
+Hence in $(\LLL\cup \PPP') - e$ there is no path from $s$ to $t$, contradicting the choice of $\LLL'$.

 It follows that at least one of $s, t$ is not an endpoint of a path in $\LLL$.
 We assume that $s$ is this vertex.
 The case for $t$ is analogous.
 So suppose $s$ is not an end vertex of any path in $\LLL$.
 Let $e_s$ be the edge in $E(\LLL)$ with head $s$.
-As any two paths in $\PPP$ are pairwise disjoint, the edge $e_s$ can not be in $E(\PPP)$.
+As any two paths in $\PPP$ are pairwise vertex-disjoint, the edge $e_s$ cannot be in $E(\PPP)$.

 By construction of $Q$, no vertex in $V(Q)\setminus \{s,t\}$ is incident to any edge in $E(\LLL)\cup E(\PPP)$ other than the edges in $Q$.
-Furthermore, as explained above, $e_s$ must be in $E(\LLL')$ as it is not in $E(\PPP)$ (and hence if $e_s$ were not in $E(\LLL')$, then $\LLL'$ would be $\PPP$-minimal).
+Furthermore, as explained above, $e_s$ must be in $E(\LLL')$ as it is not in $E(\PPP)$.
 As $s$ is not an end vertex of a path in $\LLL$, and hence not an end vertex of a path in $\LLL'$, this implies that there must be an outgoing edge of $s$ in $\LLL'$.
 But this must be on the path $Q$.
-Hence, $\LLL'$ must include both $Q$ and the edge $e_s$, a contradiction. \end{proof}
+Hence, $\LLL'$ must include $Q$, and thus the edge $e$, a contradiction. \end{proof}

-Note that the converse is not true.
+Note that deleting paths from $\LLL$ can destroy minimality.
 I.e.~if $\LLL$ is $\PPP$-minimal and $\LLL'\subset \LLL$ then $\LLL'$ may no longer be $\PPP$-minimal.
 In the rest of the paper we will mainly use the following property of minimal linkages.